Leah's Growth and Organizational Scaling Guide

 Wherever possible, we eliminate dependencies - not manage them.

-In order to avoid confusion with “teams” we call them “pods”.
+To avoid confusion with “teams” we call them “pods”.

 3.4.1.
 Roles of (growth) product managers